zamanzadeh/ts-anomaly-benchmark/README.md

 This repository updates the comprehensive list of classic and state-of-the-art methods and datasets for Anomaly Decetion in Time-Series.
 This is part of an onging research at Time Series Analytics Lab, Monash University.

-If you use this repository in your workس, please cite the main article:
+If you use this repository in your works, please cite the main article:

 [-] Darban, Z. Z., Webb, G. I., Pan, S., Aggarwal, C. C., & Salehi, M. (2022).
 Deep Learning for Time Series Anomaly Detection: A Survey. doi:10.48550/ARXIV.2211.05244 [[arXiv](https://arxiv.org/abs/2211.05244)]